Suffix-Constrained Greedy Search Algorithms for Causal Language Models: Beam-Based Algorithms

 \subsection{Bifurcation Position Penalty}

 The previous constrained beam algorithm relies on the probability of the partial constrained hypothesis to decide whether it should be continued or not.
 Although it is a natural criterion for beam search, in our case \emph{the unconstrained greedy hypothesis is often considerably more likely than the constrained hypothesis}, leading to repeated hypothesis replacement.
-Note that this pattern is in line with previous works that show that many hypotheses in a beam search procedure often share the same prefix, see for example \citet{chan2025beamtrie}.
-As such, the algorithm introduced in Section~\ref{sec:cst_hyp} often reaches the end of the generation budget without returning a well-formed output.

-To fix this limitation, we propose a different criterion for hypothesis replacement that is only based on the score difference at the bifurcation position, that is, the position from which a candidate output switches from reasoning to the constrained answering.
+Note that this pattern aligns with previous work showing that many hypotheses in a beam search procedure often share the same prefix \citep{chan2025beamtrie}.
+As a result, the algorithm introduced in Sec.~\ref{sec:cst_hyp} often reaches the end of the generation budget without producing a well-formed output.
+To avoid this limitation, we propose a different criterion for hypothesis replacement that is only based on the score difference at the bifurcation position, that is, the position from which a candidate output switches from reasoning to constrained answering.

-\paragraph{Scoring via Bifurcation Penalty.} Consider the greedy hypothesis $\vy = \langle \evy_1 \dots \evy_t\rangle$.
+\textbf{Scoring via Bifurcation Penalty.} Consider the greedy hypothesis $\vy = \langle \evy_1 \dots \evy_t\rangle$.
 The bifurcation or deviation penalty at the next step is defined as:

 In other words, it is the probability difference between the most probable token among the full vocabulary and the most probable token that can start a constrained answer.
-If this penalty is lower than the one of the current constrained hypothesis, we replace the latter with a new hypothesis, setting $\vr = \vy$ and $\va = \langle \argmax_{v\in\overline{\operatorname{next}}_{\mathcal G}(\epsilon)} p(v | \vy) \rangle$, whose score is set to the penalty in Equation~(\ref{eq:penalty}).

-Note that the next greedy token may match a token in $\overline{\operatorname{next}}_{\mathcal G}(\epsilon)$, meaning that the penalty in Equation~(\ref{eq:penalty}) is equal to 0.
+If this penalty is lower than the one of the current constrained hypothesis, we replace the latter with a new hypothesis, setting $\vr = \vy$ and $\va = \langle \argmax_{v\in\overline{\operatorname{next}}_{\mathcal G}(\epsilon)} p(v | \vy) \rangle$, whose score is set to the penalty in Eq.~(\ref{eq:penalty}).
+Note that the next greedy token may match a token in $\overline{\operatorname{next}}_{\mathcal G}(\epsilon)$, meaning that the penalty in Eq.~(\ref{eq:penalty}) is equal to 0.
 In this case, the penalty score of the constrained hypothesis is set to 0, but it is updated at each step until the constrained hypothesis deviates from the greedy hypothesis.
 If the constrained hypothesis generates a $\bot$ token while having a penalty score of 0, this means that greedy decoding results in a well-formed output.
 In such a case, our algorithm returns this output.